Coldcard always generates 24-word BIP-39 seeds. It can also import 12, 18 and 24-word, BIP-39 seeds that other wallets may have created.

 During seed picking process, you have the option of "adding dice rolls" to increase the entropy and/or mitigate any possible manipulation.
 You can add as many rolls as you wish, and the entropy (about 2.5 bits per roll) will be added to the 256 bits of entropy already picked.

-You may completely bypass the above seed picking method, and use purely dice rolls if desired.
+You may completely bypass the above seed picking method, and use just dice rolls if desired.
 This process is documented in great depth here on our docs and includes a number of different ways to verify our SHA256 math for yourself.
 We even sell a package of 100 tiny dice so you can roll 256 bits of your own entropy in a single toss.